Ramen: Origin

 Rairaiken (来々軒), the first ramen shop, founded in 1910 by Kan'ichi Ozaki in Asakusa, Tokyo.
 The signs advertise "Chinese soba" (支那蕎麥) and "Cantonese cuisine" (廣東料理).

 Ramen is a Japanese adaptation of Chinese wheat noodle soups.
 It is first recorded to have appeared in Yokohama Chinatown in the early 20th century.
 However, the dishes ancestral to ramen already existed in Japan within the Chinese community since the 1880s.
 Although ramen takes its name from lamian, it did not originate from the hand-pulled lamian noodles of northern China, since the noodles used in ramen are cut, not pulled.
 Rather, ramen is largely derived from southern Chinese noodle dishes, particularly those from Cantonese cuisine.
 This is reflective of Yokohama Chinatown's demographics, as the majority of Chinese settlers there were Cantonese, followed by Shanghainese.

 Sōmen is another type of noodle of Chinese origin made from wheat flour, but in Japan it is distinguished from the noodles used in ramen.
 The noodles used for ramen today are called (中華麺, chūkamen) and are made with kansui (鹹水, alkaline salt water).

 The official diary of Shōkoku-ji Temple in Kyoto, (蔭涼軒日録, Inryōken Nichiroku), mentions eating (経帯麪, jīngdàimiàn), noodles with kansui, in 1488.
 Jīngdàimiàn is the noodle of the Yuan dynasty.
 This is the earliest record of kansui noodles being eaten in Japan.

 One theory says that ramen was introduced to Japan during the 1660s by the neo-Confucian scholar Zhu Shunsui, who served as an advisor to Tokugawa Mitsukuni after he became a refugee in Japan to escape Manchu rule.
 Mitsukuni became the first Japanese person to eat ramen.
-However, the noodles Mitsukuni ate were a mixture of starch made from lotus root and wheat flour, which is different from chūkamen with kansui.
+However, the noodles Mitsukuni ate were a combination of starch made from lotus root and wheat flour, which is different from chūkamen with kansui.